speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 Using component tests on these types of projects is vital, we need fast, repeatable automated tests to ensure that our components are functioning and appearing correctly.

-There is enough material out there that covers the value of automated testing, the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), and the [terrible test hourglass](https://testing.googleblog.com/2020/11/fixing-test-hourglass.html), I won't preach here.

-What I want to provide is a practical guide, on how to set up your Next.js app to include focused component tests, for server and client-rendered flavours.

-Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
-Like unit tests, they should avoid instigating network calls, database writes, etc.

 <div class="border p-4 not-italic">
 Refer to the previous article this series, which details how to set up an example Next.js application with Cypress and how to get started with running and viewing component tests: <a href="/component-testing-in-nextjs-using-cypress-part-1-set-up">Component testing in Next.js using Cypress - Part 1 - Set up</a>.
 </div>

+Component tests, like standard unit tests, should be rapid and only test the target code, i.e. not any external dependencies.
+Like unit tests, they should avoid instigating network calls, database writes, etc.

 In this article we are going to: